 These are the printing methods used at Inkthreadable:

 Dye sublimation: A print method that transfers dye from sublimation paper to your product.
-It's more versatile than direct to garment since dye sublimation is possible for products like mugs, which would be otherwise impossible to print.
+It's more versatile than direct to garment since dye sublimation is possible for products like mugs and phone cases - things our DTG printers can't decorate.

 Design file types